 What You’ll Learn

-Throughout the course package you will learn a range of practical skills to enable you to work as a domestic electrical installer to carry out a range of electrical installations competently and safely.
-This package is a programme of 4 courses over 4 weeks, which will teach you the following:
+This package will give you training, qualifications, skills and knowledge to enable you to register on to a domestic installer scheme in order to be able to self-certify your work.
+This package is a programme of 3 courses over 4 weeks, which will teach you the following:

-Course 1 - C&G 4555 - Introduction to Domestic Electrical Installation and Understanding Electrical Installation and Applicable Building Regulations: 10 Days
+Course 1 - C&G A00D-08 - Introduction to Domestic Electrical Installation and Understanding Electrical Installation and Applicable Building Regulations: 10 Days

 - The definition of electric shock